cornerman/scala-db-codegen/README.md

   // def dbcodegenTypeMapping = (sqlType: SQLType, scalaType: Option[String]) => scalaType
   // Filter which schema and table should be processed
-  // def dbcodegenSchemaTableFilter = (schema: String, table: String) => true }
+  // def dbcodegenSchemaTableFilter = (schema: String, table: String) => true
+  // Whether to run scalafmt on the generated code
+  // def dbcodegenScalafmt = true
+}
 ```